cortexjs-legacy/the-handbook-of-cortex/semantic_versioning/README.md

 If you want to use a specifed version or define a different range, just edit the field and re-run `cortex install`.
 Cortex will ask for the registry and find the proper version.

-For more Info about semantic version pattern, visit http://semver.org/
+For more Information about semantic version pattern, visit http://semver.org/.